Stuart Chapman

 Stuart Chapman (6 May 1951 – 13 July 2022) was an English footballer who played as a midfielder for Port Vale, Stafford Rangers and Macclesfield Town, and worked as the player-coach of Rocester.
 He won promotion out of the Fourth Division with Port Vale in 1969–70, and won the Northern Premier League, FA Trophy (twice) and Staffordshire Senior Cup (twice) with Stafford Rangers.
-He made more than 650 appearances and scored 60 goals during his 14 years at Stafford Rangers.
+He made over 650 appearances and scored 60 goals during his 14 years at Stafford Rangers.
 He also led Rocester to two Staffordshire Senior League and two Staffordshire FA Vase titles.

 Playing career

 Port Vale

-Chapman joined Port Vale as an amateur in June 1966, and made his debut at Vale Park in a 2–2 draw with Lincoln City on 3 May 1967, the last day of the 1966–67 season, three days before his 16th birthday.
-Known as "Shack", he helped the youth-team to reach the FA Youth Cup quarter-finals.
+Chapman joined Port Vale as an amateur in June 1966 and made his debut at Vale Park in a 2–2 draw with Lincoln City on 3 May 1967, the last day of the 1966–67 season, three days before his 16th birthday.
+Known as "Shack", he helped the youth team to reach the FA Youth Cup quarter-finals.
 He then played two Fourth Division games in the 1967–68 season.
 Jackie Mudie and Stanley Matthews had a youth policy for the "Valiants", but new manager Gordon Lee preferred more experienced players.
-Chapman featured just five times in the 1968–69 season, before he signed as a professional in May 1969.
-He made three appearances in the 1969–70 promotion campaign, but was given a free transfer at the end of the season.
+Chapman featured just five times in the 1968–69 season before he signed as a professional in May 1969.
+He made three appearances in the 1969–70 promotion campaign.
+He was given a free transfer at the end of the season.